Police Abuse and Reform in America

 - Artikel merken

-For example, featured essays tackle such questions as whether male or female officers are more likely to use excessive force, whether policing has become more dangerous over time, whether police abuse is more prevalent in communities of color, and whether reforms to address and curb incidents of police abuse are effective or counterproductive.
-In addition, the book impartially assesses claims and counterclaims made about police actions during events such as the Rodney King beating of 1992, the 2014 killing of Michael Brown in Ferguson, Missouri, and the murder of George Floyd in Minneapolis in 2020.
+For example, featured essays tackle such questions as whether policing has become more dangerous over time, whether police abuse is more prevalent in communities of color, and whether reforms to address and curb incidents of police abuse are effective or counterproductive.
+In addition, the book examines events such as the Rodney King beating of 1992, the 2014 killing of Michael Brown in Ferguson, Missouri, and the murder of George Floyd in Minneapolis in 2020 as pivot points in American police history and the social movement landscape.

-James J. Nolan is an Associate Professor of Sociology at West Virginia University, USA.
+James J. Nolan is a Professor in the Department of Sociology and Anthropology at West Virginia University, USA.
 His research focuses on crime and neighborhood dynamics, police procedures, crime measurement, and hate crimes.
-A former police officer, Nolan is also a 1992 graduate of the Federal Bureau of Investigation (FBI) National Academy, where he worked as a unit chief in the agency's Crime Analysis, Research and Development Unit.
-He is co-editor of Policing in an Age of Reform: An Agenda for Research and Practice (2020).
+A former police officer, Nolan is also a 1992 graduate of the Federal Bureau of Investigation (FBI) National Academy.
+He is co-editor of Policing in an Age of Reform: An Agenda for Research and Practice (2021).
+Howard Ryan is a doctoral student in Sociology at West Virginia University, USA.
+He has a background in teaching and labor organizing and is the author of Educational Justice: Teaching and Organizing against the Corporate Juggernaut.
+Mackenzie Freeman is a doctoral student in Sociology at West Virginia University.
+With a background in criminology and psychology, her research focuses on rural girls in incarceration and foster care.
+She is co-author of "'Suffering in Deafening Silence': Suicide Ideation and Attempted Suicide in the Lives of Incarcerated Rural West Virginia Girls."

 How to Use This Book